-10.5 The art of persuasion
+e) The art of persuasion

 Persuasion in a court or tribunal depends on good communication.
-If you want to communicate you have to convince a person to listen to you.
+If you want to communicate effectively, you have to be able to convince a person to listen to you.
 Remember that first impressions are valuable - so start confidently - make sure your voice is well modulated and able to be heard - and do not speak too quickly.